Learn how to make the easiest classic dutch oven chuck pot roast recipe baked in an oven for a Sunday pot roast meal.

 You can find my favorite kitchen essentials can be located in my Amazon storefront.
 While I often try to link to the exact products you see in my photos and videos, my pieces are usually vintage and thrifted.
 However, I try to find and link replicas as much as possible, made in the USA or by other small shops, as I believe in supporting hardworking American families.

-- Mixing Bowl: my favorite stoneware bowl for that antique home feel just like grandma would have used.
+- Mixing Bowl: my favorite stoneware bowl for that antique home feels like grandma would have used it.

 - Cutting Board: a kitchen essential for chopping vegetables, these are made of beautiful mango wood.

 - Paring Knife: my favorite little paring knife.

 - Serving Platter: I love collecting antique platters to serve food at the dinner table.
 It just makes meals feel a little more special.

 Ingredients for Oven Baked Chuck Roast Recipe